Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \subsection{SPIDERS cluster catalogue}

 SPIDERS \citep{SPIDERS} is the Sloan Digital Sky Survey IV \citep[SDSS-IV,][]{SDSSIV} spectroscopic follow up of a subset of CODEX galaxy clusters \citep{CODEX}, originally identified in the ROSAT All-Sky X-ray Survey.
 RedMaPPer \citep{redmapper_orig} is used to identify potential cluster members for spectroscopic follow-up in SDSS imaging data.
 Follow-up is performed with the Baryon Oscillation Spectroscopic Survey spectrograph \citep{BOSS}, producing spectroscopic membership, accurate cluster redshifts, and cluster velocity dispersions.
-The cluster mass is calibrated from an X-ray luminosity -- mass relationship \citep{CODEX}; the mean mass uncertainty of SPIDERS clusters is $0.2\,$dex.
+The cluster mass is iteratively calibrated from X-ray luminosity -- mass, mass -- temperature and luminosity -- temperature relationships \citep{CODEX}, producing results consistent with the CODEX weak lensing mass calibration of \cite{Kettula2015}.
+The mean mass uncertainty of SPIDERS clusters is $0.2\,$dex.

 In total there are $2,\!740$ clusters.
-Of these, $1,\!616$ lie in the UNIONS footprint.
+Of these, $1,\!576$ lie in the UNIONS footprint.
 We then restrict the sample to clusters with $M > 10^{14}\,M_{\odot}/h$, and $z\leq0.5$.
 We also impose \texttt{NCOMPONENT}$\,=1$ to remove merging systems from our analysis.
-The final number is $1,\!241$.
+The final number is $1,\!213$.
 Since the cluster sample is cross-matched between both an X-ray survey and a spectroscopic galaxy catalogue, systems are much less likely to be caused by projection effects than in the DLIS catalogue.

 The SPIDERS catalogue includes centroids determined from the ROSAT X-ray image, as well as centroids determined by redMaPPer.
 Given the large centering uncertainties in low signal-to-noise ratio (SNR) X-ray data, we adopt the more reliable optical centroids.
 Comparing the mean lensing profiles derived for either choice of centroid, we find the signal is stronger towards the centre when the optical centroids are used, confirming that these are more accurate.